-Major components of R&D expenses consist of personnel costs, including salaries and benefits, clinical and toxology studies performed by contract research organizations (CRO's), materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
-We charge clinical and preclinical study costs to expense when incurred, consistent with Statement No. 2, Accounting for Research and Development Costs.
+Major components of R&D expenses consist of personnel costs, including salaries and benefits, clinical, regulatory and toxicology services performed by contract research organizations ("CRO's"), materials and supplies, and overhead allocations consisting of various administrative and facilities related costs.
+We charge clinical and preclinical study costs to expense when incurred, consistent with Statement of Financial Accounting Standards No. 2, Accounting for Research and Development Costs.
 These costs are a significant component of R&D expenses.
 Most of our clinical and preclinical studies are performed by third-party CRO's.
 We accrue costs for studies performed by CRO's over the service periods specified in the contracts and adjust our estimates, if required, based upon our on-going review of the level of services actually performed by the CRO.